-- All teachers at the school meet the registration requirements of the Victorian Institute of Teaching (www.vit.vic.edu.au). - The school meets prescribed minimum standards for registration as regulated by the Victorian Registration and Qualifications Authority (VRQA) in accordance with the Education and Training Reform (ETR) Act 2006.
-This includes schools granted an exemption by the VRQA until 31 December 2018 from the minimum standards for student enrolment numbers and/or curriculum framework for school language program. - The school is compliant with the Child Safe Standards prescribed in Ministerial Order No. 870 - Child Safe Standards, Managing Risk of Child Abuse in School.

-Attested on 22 March 2019 at 12:29 PM by Gregory Lacey (Principal)
+All teachers at the school meet the registration requirements of the Victorian Institute of Teaching (www.vit.vic.edu.au).
+The school meets prescribed minimum standards for registration as regulated by the Victorian Registration and Qualifications Authority (VRQA) in accordance with the Education and Training Reform (ETR) Act 2006.
+This includes schools granted an exemption by the VRQA until 31 December 2019 from the minimum standards for student enrolment numbers and/or curriculum framework for school language program.
+The school is compliant with the Child Safe Standards prescribed in Ministerial Order No. 870 - Child Safe Standards, Managing Risk of Child Abuse in School.
+Attested on 21 April 2020 at 03:03 PM by Elaine Lesiuk (Principal) The 2019 Annual Report to the school community: has been tabled and endorsed at a meeting of the school council will be publicly shared with the school community.
+Attested on 01 May 2020 at 10:32 AM by Emma Casey (School Council President)